-4.2.
-IMO's Draft Decision
+6.2.
+The IMO's Final Decision

-The IMO's proposed decision is to:
+The IMO's final decision is to:

-• Accept the proposed changes to clauses 4.26.1 and 4.26.3 as proposed in the formal Rule Change Proposal.
+• Accept the proposed changes to clauses 4.26.1, 4.26.3 and Chapter 11, as outlined in section 7 of this Report.

-The IMO has made its draft decision on the basis that the amended Rules will allow the Market Rules to better address the Market Objectives.
+The IMO makes its final decision on the basis that the resulting Amending Rules will allow the Market Rules to better address the Market Objectives.

-The wording of the relevant amending Rules is presented in Chapter 6 of this Report.
+The wordings of the relevant Amending Rules are presented in section 7 of this Report.